Optimal error estimate of accurate second-order scheme for Volterra integrodifferential equations with tempered multi-term kernels: Introduction

-and $\Gamma(\cdot)$ denotes the Euler's Gamma function; see \cite{Podlubny}.
-Problems of type \eqref{eq1.1} with the single-term kernel ($m=1$) can be considered as the model arising in heat transfer theory with memory, population dynamics and viscoelastic materials; see \cite{Friedman,Heard} and references therein.
-Furthermore, when $A=0$, problem \eqref{eq1.1} with self-adjoint boundary conditions appears in a linear model for heat flow in a rectangular, orthotropic material with the memory \cite{Carslaw,Hannsgen,MacCamy}, from which the axes of orthotropy are parallel to the edges of the rectangle.
 Due to its broad and practical applications, many scholars have carried out a series of theoretical and numerical studies regarding the problem of type \eqref{eq1.1}, e.g., in terms of theoretical research with $A=0$ and $f=0$, Hannsgen and Wheeler \cite{Hannsgen} first studied the asymptotic behavior as $t\rightarrow \infty$ of solutions of \eqref{eq1.1}, combined with a resolvent formula, which gave the long-time estimate of solutions with the weight function.
 Then based on \cite{Hannsgen}, Noren \cite{Noren1} proved the long-time estimate of solutions without the weight function by giving variable hypothesis of kernel functions $\beta_j(t)$.
 Subsequently, Noren \cite{Noren1} derived that $u'(t)$ is integrable uniformly with respect to the parameters of solutions under some assumptions regarding kernel functions $\beta_j(t)$.
 With the maturity of theoretical studies, numerical researches have gradually developed.
 Xu proved the weighted $L^1$ asymptotic stability of the numerical solutions by temporal backward Euler (BE) method and first-order convolution quadrature rule.
 Hereafter, Xu considered the weighted $L^1$ asymptotic convergence of the numerical solutions by same temporal approximation.
 After that, in order to improve accuracy to the second order for time, Xu proved the weighted $L^1$ asymptotic stability \cite{Xu4} and weighted $L^1$ asymptotic convergence \cite{Xu5} by second-order backward differentiation formula (BDF) and second-order convolution quadrature, from which, temporal convergence can not reach accurate second order due to the singular behavior of the exact solution at the initial point $t=0$.
 Besides, some studies of \eqref{eq1.1} with $m=2$ were considered recently, see \cite{Cao,Qiu}, which only achieved temporal first-order accuracy; also, there has been a lot of excellent work on similar multi-term problems, see \cite{Jin,Liu,Zhou}.
 Thus, the limitations of existing methods motivate us to carry out the following research.